MaheshtheDev/Splitrck/README.md

 ### Features
-- Analyse your monthly expenses
+- Analyse your monthly expenses.
 - Know where you spending the most in a selected month
 - Know how much you are lending the money to others
 - PWA support